springfall2008/batpred/README.md

   - best_soc_keep - Sets the minimum battery level to try to keep above during the whole period of the simulation time (charging levels will be adjusted accordingly).
 This is a soft constraint (slots will not be forced to charge/discharge based on this number).
   - best_soc_step - Sets the accuracy of calculating the SOC, the larger values run quicker.
 Recommended 0.5 or 0.25.

-  - combine_charge_slots -  Control if charge slots of > 30 minutes can be combined.
+  - combine_charge_slots -  Control if adjacent charge slots can be combined.
 When disabled they will be split up, increasing runtimes but potentially more accurate for planning.
+Default is True.
   - charge_slot_split - When combine charge is False discharge slots will be split into the given slot size, recommended 15 or 30 (must be multiple of 5) - default 30
-  - combine_discharge_slots - Control if discharge slots of > 30 minute can be combined.
+  - combine_discharge_slots - Control if adjacent discharge slots  can be combined.
 When disabled they will be split up, increasing runtimes but potentially more accurate for planning.
+Default is True.
   - discharge_slot_split -  When combine discharge is False discharge slots will be split into the given slot size, recommended 15 or 30 (must be multiple of 5) - default 15
   - combine_mixed_rates - When True multiple 30 minute slots can be combined even if they have a different rate, default is False